KatieHill-Fr-Gr/catseye-frontend/README.md

 ## Wins

 - State Management: balanced the tradeoffs of prop drilling versus using context to ensure a clean data flow and code readability
-- Successful Third-Party Integration: extended the app’s functionality to deliver a polished, professional-looking product within a short-time frame
+- Successful Third-Party Integration: extended the app’s functionality to deliver a polished, professional-looking product within a short time-frame
 - Robust User Authentication:  implemented user authentication and protected routes to ensure a smooth user experience across the app